Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    evaluate

-     The process of taking an Mathics Expression or S-Expression producing a transformation or computation on that.
+     The process of taking an Mathics Expression or M-Expression producing a transformation or computation on that.

      It involves the distinct phases: